waste-of-kindergarten/xpython37-v0.1/python/Doc/library/struct.rst

    .. method:: unpack_from(buffer, offset=0)

       Identical to the :func:`unpack_from` function, using the compiled format.
-      The buffer's size in bytes, starting at position *offset*, must be at least :attr:`size`.
+      The buffer's size in bytes, minus *offset*, must be at least :attr:`size`.